ekoca/PTA-Encryption/README.md

 PTA_SECRET_KEY in the string itself.
 The setting should be used only to encrypt the value sent.)

-I never use Oracle RNT admin panel before, I had to figure how to set up a secret key and enbale the "ignore password" option in the RNT admin panel...
-You may ask RNT support to do this but they will cost you to do this for you.
-After this step, I was able to start coding to make this work!
-See the rnt.php...
+I never use Oracle RNT admin panel and I never develop anything before for Oracle RNT.
+In RNT support website, there is no good source of documentation about available encryption options in RNT.

+At the end, I figured out to make it work by myself since Oracle Support site was useless for this case.

 Hope this helps :)